zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/evaluation.md

 In the previous section we built out a basic RAG pipeline for our documentation question-and-answer use case.
 We'll use this pipeline to demonstrate how to evaluate the performance of your RAG pipeline.

+{% hint style="info" %}
 If you were running this in a real setting, you might want to set up evaluation to check the performance of a raw LLM model (i.e. without any retrieval / RAG components) as a baseline, and then compare this to the performance of your RAG pipeline.
 This will help you understand how much value the retrieval and generation components are adding to your system.
 We won't cover this here, but it's a good practice to keep in mind.
+{% endhint %}

 ## What are we evaluating?

 When evaluating the performance of your RAG pipeline, your specific use case and the extent to which you can tolerate errors or lower performance will determine what you need to evaluate.
-For example, if you're building a user-facing chatbot, you might need to evaluate the kinds of language that your LLM generates.
-You'll probably have low tolerance for toxic or offensive language, so you'll need to evaluate your LLM's generation for these kinds of errors.
+For instance, if you're building a user-facing chatbot, you might need to evaluate the following:

+- Are the retrieved documents relevant to the query?
+- Is the generated answer coherent and helpful for your specific use case?
+- Does the generated answer contain hate speech or any sort of toxic language?

-We'll evaluate the components in turn, but the specific metrics and methods you use will depend on your use case.
+These are just examples, and the specific metrics and methods you use will depend on your use case.
 The [generation evaluation](generation.md) functions as an end-to-end evaluation of the RAG pipeline, as it checks the final output of the system.
 It's during these end-to-end evaluations that you'll